-- 1/2 cup uncooked farfalle pasta or 1 cup of cooked pasta
+- ½ cup (50 grams) uncooked farfalle pasta or 1 cup of cooked pasta

 - 1 carrot diced

 - Cook pasta in salted boiling water for 10 minutes.
 Check the doneness before removing it from the by tasting 1 piece.
 Or cook according to the manufacturer's instructions.

 - Mix the pasta with the rest of the ingredients in a bowl and serve at room temperature or cold.

 - This pasta salad can be served at room temperature or cold.

 - Feel free to mix things up and add other vegetables that your child likes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

 Leave a Review!